 Everyone knows that in Bern, times goes by just a little bit slower than in other places.
-And taking a stroll along the Aare is the perfect embodiment of the characteristic Bernese relaxedness.
+And taking a stroll along the Aare is the perfect way to experience classic Bernese relaxation.
 Our favourite route?
-The five kilometers to Elfenau along the banks of the river.
-The walk begins at BärenPark and then leads through the Matte neighbourhood, the oldest part of the city, all the way to Marzili and then on across Schönausteg to Bern Animal Park, Dählhölzli, where you can stop for a refreshment at the restaurant and wave hello to the ibexes, wild boars and over 220 other animal species.
-The walk then continues up the river to Elfenau park, a protected floodplain landscape, where you can relax on a bench amidst small ponds, extensive reed beds and gnarled old trees, and enjoy the view of the Gurten and the Aare river.
-If you don’t feel like walking back, you can take bus no. 19 in the direction of Bern main station and you will be back in the city centre within 15 minutes.
+The five kilometres to Elfenau along the banks of the river.
+The walk begins at the BearPark and then leads through the Matte district, the oldest part of the city, all the way to the Marzili pool and then on across Schönausteg to the Dählhölzli Zoo, where you can stop for refreshments at the restaurant and wave hello to the ibex, wild boars and over 220 other types of animals that live here.
+The walk then continues upriver to Elfenau Park, a protected floodplain landscape, where you can relax on a bench amidst small ponds, extensive reed beds and gnarled old trees and enjoy the view of the Gurten mountain and the Aare river.
+If you don’t feel like walking back, you can take bus no. 19 in the direction of Bern’s main train station and you will be back in the city centre within 15 minutes.

-If you become hungry from all the running, strolling and playing frisbee, you will find numerous places along the Aare river to grab a bite to eat.
-At Casa Novo, you will taste GaultMillau-level delicacies while sitting on an impressive terrace right on the bank of the Aare river, with a view of Untertorbrücke (Untertor bridge), the city’s oldest bridge.
-In the historical sandstone building, modern, Mediterranean dishes are served, accompanied by wine from the restaurant’s own wine cellar.
-Between BearPark and Marzili, right on the roaring river threshold, lies the restaurant Schwellenmätteli.
-The food is great and the view of the Old Town, and particularly the baroque terraced gardens, is especially impressive from here.
-A bit further up the river stands a building with a lively past: put into operation in 1904 as the city’s first steam power plant, the Dampfzentrale has evolved into an important part of Bern’s cultural life and now accommodates a restaurant with a cosy garden terrace right on the banks of the river.
-On hot summer days, this is a prime spot to watch all of Bern walk from Marzili to Eichholz in their bathing suits to then jump into the Aare river and let it take them downstream again.
+If you work up an appetite from all that swimming, strolling and playing frisbee, you can find numerous places along the Aare river to grab a bite to eat.
+At Casa Novo, you can indulge in GaultMillau-recognised delicacies while sitting on an impressive terrace right on the edge of the Aare, with a view of the Untertorbrücke, the city’s oldest bridge.
+Modern Mediterranean dishes are served in the historical sandstone building, accompanied by wine from the restaurant’s own wine cellar.
+Between the BearPark and the Marzili pool and overlooking the river’s rushing rapids lies the Schwellenmätteli Restaurant.
+The food is delectable, and the view of the Old Town – and the baroque terraced gardens in particular – is especially impressive from here.
+A bit further upriver stands a building with a lively past.
+Put into operation in 1904 as the city’s first steam power plant, the Dampfzentrale has evolved into an important part of Bern’s cultural scene and is now home to a restaurant with a cosy garden terrace right on the banks of the river.
+On hot summer days, this is a prime spot to watch what seems like all of Bern walk by in their bathing suits from the Marzili to Eichholz, from where they jump into the Aare river and let it take them downstream again.

 Exquisite food in Bern

-If you think people "only" go to Dampfzentrale to dance, make music and eat, you should definitely stop by the Marzili neighbourhood on a last Sunday of the month (May to September).
-That’s when the cultural centre turns into a charming marketplace in front of a spectacular scenery.
-What other flea market can boast about having one of the greatest – because it’s the closest – views of the Aare river?
-But the Dampfzentrale flea market has even more to offer: you can rummage through the stands of private kitsch sellers and professional second-hand vendors – presenting a classy, select range of products is the most important credo.
-No matter what you’re looking for, be it an elegant porcelain tea set or simple wooden toys: a Sunday trip to "Dampfere" is always worth it.
-In the "worst" case, all you will do is taste the legendary warm chocolate cake on the restaurant’s terrace.
+If you think people "only" go to the Dampfzentrale cultural centre to dance, make music and eat, you should definitely stop by the Marzili neighbourhood on any last Sunday of the month (May to September).
+That’s when the centre turns into a charming marketplace set against a spectacular backdrop.
+What other flea market can boast of having one of the greatest – because it’s the closest – views of the Aare river?
+But the Dampfzentrale flea market has even more to offer.
+You can rummage through the stalls of private curio sellers and professional second-hand vendors – displaying a classy, select range of products is the most important prerequisite.
+No matter what you’re looking for, be it an elegant porcelain tea set or simple wooden toys, a Sunday trip to the "Dampfere" is always worth it.
+Even if you don’t end up buying anything, a taste of the legendary warm chocolate cake on the restaurant’s terrace is recompense enough.
 Including a view of the Aare river, of course.

 Other flea markets in Bern

-A little slice of heaven only a ten-minute walk from the main station: Bern’s botanical garden lies on a slope adjacent to the Aare river between the Lorraine and Breitenrain neighbourhoods and is home to approximately 5,500 native and exotic plants.
-The shady and colourful park is a wonderful place to dream and rest – perfect for nature lovers, amateur biologists and anyone looking for a quiet oasis in the city.
-Café Fleuri in front of the succulent collection, with its sunny terrace and great view of the Aare river, is the insider’s tip amongst Bern’s cafés.
-Underneath palm trees and yellow parasols, the guests enjoy freshly baked cakes and pies, sip homemade verbena iced tea and watch the turtles sunbathe – it doesn’t get any better than that!
-By the way: from June to August, the botanical garden hosts yoga classes on Monday and Tuesday mornings.
+A little slice of green heaven just a ten-minute walk from the main train station, Bern’s Botanical Garden lies on a slope running down to the Aare river between the Lorraine and Breitenrain neighbourhoods and is home to approximately 5,500 native and exotic plants.
+The shady and colourful parkland is a wonderful place to dream and relax – perfect for nature lovers, amateur biologists and anyone looking for a quiet oasis in the city.
+Café Fleuri, situated in front of the succulent collection and offering a sunny terrace and lovely view of the Aare river, is the insider’s tip among Bern’s cafés.
+Underneath palm trees and yellow sunshades, visitors can enjoy freshly baked cakes and pies, sip homemade verbena iced tea and watch the turtles sunbathe – it doesn’t get any better than that!
+From June to August, the Botanical Garden also hosts yoga classes on Monday and Tuesday mornings.

 To the Botanical Garden